 If the editor likes your article and agrees to run it on their site, make sure to submit a pre-formatted HTML version of the article.
-Not only does this make it easier for the media site to post on their site, this gives you control of the links.
+Not only does this make it easier for the media site to post on their site, but this also gives you control of the links.
 As we discussed in our last article on guest blogging, links back to your website are crucial as they’re the main reason you’re syndicating your content in the first place.

 In order to determine how people came to a specific link, using a UTM tracking code can be useful.
 A UTM, or Urchin Tracking Module, is a code snippet on the end of a URL that tells the analytics of the website how the visitor found that link.
 When syndicating your content, UTMs come in handy in two ways.

 - UTMs for outbound links to sources can tell those other websites that you’re linking to them.
 When the webmaster of those other sites checks their analytics, they’ll see that you’re linking to them.
 That may increase their likelihood of reciprocating in a positive way such as sharing your article on their social media or networking with you in the future.

 - UTMs back to your site (either the original version of the post, a landing page or other page on your site) will tell you how much traffic your syndication is sending your way.
 In order to access these details, you can open Google Analytics > Acquisition > Campaigns.
 Under the “Source/Medium” section, you will see where the traffic came from and it’s medium — whether it was an email, blog post, video, etc.

 Won’t posting duplicate content hurt my website’s SEO?

 One of the main downsides to content syndication is that Google doesn’t like duplicate content.
 The reason for this is that, in the past, people have tried to fake their relevancy by regurgitating their content all over their page or by straight-up stealing great content from other sites.
 However, a great way to get around this issue is by including a link back to where the article originally showed up on your site — the source.